Experience and About This Program

 5. Flexibility with new content.
 It is my aim to fill any gaps that may exist in the process, as quick as I can.

 If you ask why I do this at all, then I would say that the answer tends to come once you get to know me.
 My father was an engineer and my mother an educator.
 I spend much of time on volunteer activities and genuinely appreciate helping others.
-At the same time, the sheer volume of people that would pass through my website was simply unmanageable and so a paid platform is the most logical way to filter this.
+At the same time, the sheer volume of people that would pass through my website was simply unmanageable.

 Of course, with a paid platform, I am able to expand in the online sense and open up the doors to other means through licensing (as the purchaser) with other third party providers.
 This has always been a desire of mine but impractical as a blog in and of itself barely maintains enough revenue to support itself.